jieezhong/jieezhong.github.io/_pages/research.md

 ## WORK IN PROGRESS

-"The Impact of Principal-Student Ethnic Match: Evidence from Grade Promotion Decisions" "The Impact of English Proficient Reclassification on Long-Term Educational and Earnings Outcomes"(Joint with Graduate Students Yayun Chen and Sijia Zhang)
+"The Impact of Principal, Teacher, and Student Ethnic Match: Evidence from Grade Promotion Decisions"

+"The Impact of English Proficient Reclassification on Long-Term Educational and Earnings Outcomes"(Joint with Graduate Students Yayun Chen and Sijia Zhang)

 "The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation" (Joint with Graduate Student, Thao Duong)

 "The Lifelong Impact of Pre-Kindergarten Education" (Joint with Graduate Student, Maya Mikdash, Data Approved)